Summary

 As far as private education is concerned, we believe that federally subsidized student loans tend to sustain the continued increase in tuition, so we favor raising the interest rates on these loans to market rates.

 The 2017 Tax Cut and Jobs Act imposed a 1.4% tax on the earnings of college endowments that exceeded $500,000 per student.
 This affected about 40 universities.
-We believe this threshold should be lowered and tax rate should be increased.
+We believe this threshold should be lowered and the tax rate should be increased.
 This lower threshold and higher rate should apply to any university endowment that does not distribute at least 5% of its endowment annually.
 This should force the wealthiest universities to meet more of their costs from their endowments and less from student tuition.

 Recognizing that increasing interest rates on student loans to market rates will pose a hardship for the very poor, we favor expanding the Pell Grant program to compensate for the impact of the higher interest rates.